 The EPOS programme successfully supports specialists and managerial staff from developing countries.
 Since the programme was launched in 1987, more than 7,000 scholarships have been awarded, with about 50 per cent currently going to women.
 Well over 90 per cent of students complete their studies successfully and earn the academic degree they have worked for.

 The results of a survey published in 2013 show that over 70 per cent of the graduates immediately return to their home countries or home regions after completing their studies.
 Some stay for doctorates or work in international organisations like the World Bank, GIZ, or Terre des Femmes.
 More than three quarters of the DAAD scholarship recipients stated that there even is a thematic link between their EPOS studies and their employment.
 In other words, the vast majority of EPOS alumni work in a professional environment where they can directly apply their acquired knowledge to issues of development cooperation while acting as disseminators at the same time.

 In order to achieve the objectives of the programme more efficiently, the DAAD regularly evaluates the effect of its funding programmes.
-A comprehensive launched in 2014 helps to further improve the quality and transparency of our work.
+A comprehensive results-oriented monitoring system launched in 2014 helps to further improve the quality and transparency of our work.